How Small CPA Firms Can Compete and Increase Enterprise Value in an Ever-changing Landscape

 “We live in extraordinary times, and we need to evolve as a profession.
 Futurists say that the rate of change will be almost incomprehensible, and the implications are incredible as well.
 This comes home to roost in our profession.” – Barry Melancon (2017 AICPA ENGAGE conference)

+Competition is getting stronger for basic tax and accounting services and the landscape is rapidly changing.
 In addition, CPA firms are facing other challenges including:

 - Enhanced technology